 "We don't really have that option," said Kooreman, noting the U.S. must carefully nurture whatever talent comes in.

 Schoutens learned to skate as a small child in the Netherlands and moved through the ranks but always knew that getting on any Dutch team would require a cut-throat competition.

 In the United States, she has the luxury of longer-term planning, knowing an injury will not necessarily push her off the team.

 "I don't have the kind of obstacles the Dutch face," she said.
 "They may have six valid candidates for only three places.
 In U.S. long-distance skating, that is less of a problem."

 Still, it was no free ride to the Olympics.

-She had to finish in the top 12 of a World Cup race to get a shot at the games.
+She had to finish in the Top 12 of a World Cup race to get a shot at the games.
 She did so in the only 5,000m race of the season in Stavanger with an 11th place.
-And she won the U.S. qualifying for the event, gaining American, and Dutch, fans along the way.
+And she won the U.S. qualifying for the event.
+She als won the 3,000m at the U.S. Olympics Trials.

 Watch Schoutens skate in the 3,000m live Saturday morning around 6 a.m. by clicking here.